 One of the big changes that came in with cascading stylesheets, besides the loose attempt to force a complete separation between content and formatting on web pages, was the ability to use background graphics and do all sorts of fancy things with them via stylesheets.
 Separation of formatting and content is a good idea generally speaking, but it is not so easy to achieve in practice because the boundary between them is not as perfect and absolute as those who get particularly angry about page layout using tables insist.
+(I share their frustration about this, especially as it impacts website accessibility.)
 Often this whole question is quite arcane nowadays, with so many people using blogging software that presents them with templates and autogenerates code.
 Every now and again, even with templates, things go awry, especially when it comes to background images, which we are all used to since desktop images are ubiquitous, and most modern operating systems can take a folder of desktop pictures and automatically change them throughout the day.
 Easy, familiar, generally a nice change rather than a distraction.
 Like everybody else, I never spent much time thinking about this, until I ran into a website that made me pay more attention.

-What this has to do with background graphics is what is on one hand, an absolutely apropos image that features as the standard background of the main tex block of each page: a water droplet and backsplash in shades of blue to bluish-grey.
-Unfortunately, the opacity of this image is 100%, with a result that for me is intolerably distracting, so I use Gord Hill's uBlock Origin to prevent it from loading.
+What this has to do with background graphics is what is on one hand, an absolutely apropos image that features as the standard background of the main text block of each page: a water droplet and backsplash in shades of blue to bluish-grey.
+Unfortunately, the opacity of this image is 100%, with a result that for me is intolerably distracting, so I use uBlock Origin to prevent it from loading.
 I suspect that actually the stylesheet template is set up to ease the transparency of this image, but the way to code this is not quite standardized, so inevitably it does not necessarily behave appropriately in all browsers.
 Now of course, on a virtual desktop, when we open an application window, it blocks out the background image by default in most cases, though it is often possible to change that behaviour if you want to.
 Arguments are still ongoing among MacOS users as to whether the menu bar should ever be translucent to any degree because they apparently find that intolerably distracting.
 For myself, I think it would be infuriating if it was all or nothing: totally transparent or totally opaque.
+It would be even more infuriating if I couldn't select the basic opacity level that suited me.
 A translucent menu bar doesn't bother me, probably because there I find the menu text to be bold enough to still be legible, and I am not scrolling extensive text over it in order to read.

 Background images are difficult to select between finding something that suits the theme and content of a website, avoiding examples that are too reminiscent of advertisements and therefore likely to annoy visitors, and sorting out when or if accidental visual effects pop out due to interactions between text and image.
 All this doesn't get into the question of on-screen size and how the image's byte size may affect initial load time and download size for slower connections and people checking out the site using a phone or tablet.
 There are many new elements here, related both to the issue of internet connections and that screens emit light as opposed to familiar paper with its reflective properties.
 If you like, we could reframe background images as illustrations as not merely what we don't see, as discussed in a previous thoughtpiece, but illustrations we are paradoxically not supposed to see, or at least to see them only for a short time before we tune them out like a steady sound.
 (Top)